tripal/tripal/README.md

 # Development Testing

-The Travis build will test creation of a new Tripal 2 and Tripal 3 docker, pull the latest master branch, and run the updatedb.

-Once this completes, it will run unit tests.

-To run unit tests on your local system, simply create a `.env` file in your `/Tests/` directory that defines the `DRUPAL_ROOT` variable, for example
+To run PHP unit tests on your local system, simply create a `.env` file in your `/Tests/` directory that defines the `DRUPAL_ROOT` variable, for example

 ```
 DRUPAL_ROOT=/var/www/html
 ```
-Then run PHPUnit from your root directory.
+Then run PHPUnit from your root Tripal directory.

+PHPUnit tests will also be run in the Travis CI build.